sandboxnu/office-hours/infrastructure/prod/README.md

 ### Setup PM2 Deployment

 1. Setup directory on VM: `sudo chown ubuntu /var/www`
+2. Run `yarn global add pm2` on VM
+3. Run `pm2 startup` and copy paste + run the command it gives you

 From your local machine:

-2. Install pm2 locally `yarn global add pm2`
-3. Edit the pm2 file from your local machine to have the IP + Environment (prod or staging).
+1. Edit the pm2 file from your local machine to have the IP + Environment (prod or staging).
 Commit and push.
-4. Setup: `pm2 deploy infrastructure/prod/ecosystem.config.js <ENVIRONMENT> setup`
+2. Setup: `yarn deploy <ENVIRONMENT> setup`
-5. Deploy: `pm2 deploy infrastructure/prod/ecosystem.config.js <ENVIRONMENT>`
+3. Deploy: `yarn deploy <ENVIRONMENT>`

 ### Add SSH Key for Continuous Deployment